Notice of Pre-AIA or AIA Status

 A system for cooling a working fluid for an engine (abstract; Figs 1, 2), comprising:

-Electronics (electronics associated with the “electronics cooling system 88” in Fig 1 which, per col 7 line 42 – col 8 line 9, corresponds to 106 in Fig 2);
+Electronics for the engine (electronics associated with the “electronics cooling system 88” in Fig 1, which per col 7 line 42 – col 8 line 9 corresponds to 106 in Fig 2, and which per col 6 lines 50-54 may be for components of the engine and/or the aircraft);

-a thermal management system (abstract; Fig 1; Fig 2) located external of the engine nacelle (Fig 1, the system is external of the material/cross-hatching of the nacelle) configured to circulate the working fluid to the electronics to cool the working fluid (Figs 1 and 2 show all this);
+a thermal management system (abstract; Fig 1; Fig 2) located external of the engine nacelle (Fig 1, the system is external of the material/cross-hatching of the nacelle) configured to circulate the working fluid to the electronics to cool the electronics (Figs 1 and 2 show all this);

-at least one fan exit guide vane (52; Fig 1) located aft of a rotor fan (14; Fig 1) of the engine, wherein the at least one fan exit guide vane comprises a heat exchanger (exchanger 108; Fig 2; col 12 lines 31-40 identify that 108 may be integrated into guide vane 52) therein configured to cool the working fluid (Fig 1 shows this) heated by the electronics (Fig 2 shows this);
+at least one fan exit guide vane (52; Fig 1) located aft of a rotor fan (14; Fig 1) of the engine, wherein the at least one fan exit guide vane comprises a heat exchanger (exchanger 108; Fig 2; col 12 lines 31-40 identify that 108 may be integrated into guide vane 52; see Fig 3 for an illustrative example of an exchanger 108 integrated into a guide vane 52) therein configured to cool the working fluid heated by the electronics (Figs 1 and 2 show this);

 wherein the thermal management system and the electronics are mounted (Fig 1 indicates that the components at issue are mounted on outer surfaces, wherein outer surfaces are surfaces other than the inner-most surface of the engine’s shaft)